 Pronunciation of 'Monstera'

-The word 'Monstera' refers to a genus of tropical plants known for their large, perforated leaves.
-It is pronounced as 'mɒnˈstɛɹə' in English (en-US).
+The word 'Monstera' refers to a genus of tropical plants, commonly known as Swiss cheese plants due to their unique leaf patterns.
+It is pronounced as 'ˌmɒnˈstɛrə' in English.

-The term 'Monstera' originates from Latin, meaning 'monstrous' or 'abnormal,' referring to the plant's unique leaf shapes.
+The word 'Monstera' originates from Latin, derived from 'monstrum,' meaning 'monster' or 'abnormal,' referring to the plant's unusual leaf shapes.

 Pronunciation Details